Tools & Supplies

 43.)
 Plumb bob – Also known as plummet, a plumb bob is a small but heavy piece of metal with a pointed tool at the bottom, suspended from a string to establish an accurate datum.

 44.)
-Plumb rule – Consisting of a straight wood board with uniform edges, a plumb rule is used for checking whether the vertical line of wall is seamless vertical or not.
+Plumb rule – Consisting of a straight wood board with uniform edges, a plumb rule is used for checking whether the vertical line of the wall is seamless or not.

 45.)
 Plunger – This is a tool consisting of a rubber suction cup with a wooden or plastic shaft.
 It is used for clearing blockages in drains and pipelines.

 46.)
-Pocketknife – This is a foldable knife with an assortment of blades that can perform various tasks from cutting strings, to opening sealed products, or even to mark cables.
+Pocketknife – This is a foldable knife with an assortment of blades that can perform various tasks from cutting strings to opening sealed products, or even marking cables.

 47.)
-Polishers – These are used for polishing the surfaces of woodworks, tiles, etc.
+Polishers – These are used for polishing the surfaces of woodwork, tiles, etc.

 50.)
 Rubber boots – Often made from rubber (although some are made from polyvinyl chloride), boots are worn when walking on muddy sites or drains to protect the wearer’s feet from harm.